 - the period of notice or the grounds for determining it.

-A trial period may be agreed on in the employment contract; under normal circumstances, this may be no longer than four months.
-In fixed-term employment relationships shorter than eight months, the length of the trial period may be no more than half of the duration of the employment relationship.
 During the trial period, either you or your employer may cancel the employment contract with immediate effect.
 However, the employment contract may not be cancelled on grounds that are inappropriate or discriminatory in view of the purpose of the trial period.

 For an employment relationship lasting more than one month, the employer must give you a written explanation of the terms and conditions of employment, unless these are entered in the written employment contract.

 To request the explanation, you may use this form (doc, in Finnish): Document request to employer.

 The employer may use this form to provide the explanation: Information on principal terms of work (pdf).